Long Term Disability Insurance

 You can’t plan for everything, but you can be prepared.
 RPB’s low-priced and comprehensive long term disability (LTD) insurance will help you cover essential costs in case of serious illnesses, injuries, or accidents that leave you unable to work.

-You’re eligible for coverage if you work at a URJ-affiliated congregation, or an RPB-eligible professional organization at least 18 hours a week.
+You’re eligible for coverage if you work at a URJ-affiliated congregation, or a Reform Movement employer, at least 18 hours a week.
 You don’t need to participate in our retirement plan to enroll in LTD; just tell your employer you’re interested in enrolling.

 How LTD insurance works

 New hires can sign up for LTD insurance within 60 days of their hire date.
 Otherwise, eligible employees can sign up during the open enrollment periods in June and December of each year.
 You can choose from a 90-day or 180-day waiting period before benefits begin.

 Pay the premiums